santhxyy/Projeto-js-com-teste-de-c-digos-anteriores/README.md

-# Projeto de Lógica e Funções - IFMG 🎓
+# Logic and Functions Project - IFMG 🎓

-Este repositório contém o progresso e as atividades desenvolvidas durante o curso no **IFMG (Instituto Federal de Minas Gerais)**, sob orientação do professor.
-O foco principal deste módulo é o estudo e a implementação de **Funções**.
+This repository contains the progress and activities developed during the course at **IFMG (Federal Institute of Minas Gerais)**, under the professor's guidance.
+The main focus of this module is the study and implementation of **Functions**.

-## 📌 Sobre o Projeto
+## 📌 About the Project
-O objetivo deste projeto é consolidar os conceitos de modularização, escopo de variáveis e lógica de programação através de exercícios práticos divididos por semanas.
+The goal of this project is to consolidate concepts of modularization, variable scope, and programming logic through practical exercises divided by weeks.

-## 📂 Estrutura do Repositório
+## 📂 Repository Structure

-O projeto está organizado em pastas que representam a evolução do aprendizado:
+The project is organized into folders representing the learning progression:

-* **`semana-1/`**: Introdução à lógica e primeiros conceitos.
+* **`semana-1/`**: Introduction to logic and first concepts.
-* **`semana-2/`**: Aprofundamento em estruturas de repetição e condicionais aplicadas.
+* **`semana-2/`**: In-depth study of repetition structures and applied conditionals.
-* **`semana-3/`** (⚠️ Em andamento): Desenvolvimento de funções, parâmetros e retornos.
+* **`semana-3/`** (⚠️ In Progress): Development of functions, parameters, and returns.
-* **`semana-4/`** (📅 Planejado): Integração final e projetos práticos avançados.
+* **`semana-4/`** (📅 Planned): Final integration and advanced practical projects.
-* **`sandbox-testes/`**: Pasta dedicada a rascunhos, testes de códigos anteriores e experimentos rápidos.
+* **`sandbox-testes/`**: Dedicated folder for drafts, tests of previous code, and quick experiments.

-## 🚀 Status do Projeto
+## 🚀 Project Status

-- [x] Semana 1: Concluída
+- [x] Week 1: Completed
-- [x] Semana 2: Concluída
+- [x] Week 2: Completed
-- [/] Semana 3: Em desenvolvimento
+- [/] Week 3: In development
-- [ ] Semana 4: Planejada
+- [ ] Week 4: Planned

-## 🛠️ Tecnologias Utilizadas
+## 🛠️ Tech Stack
-* Linguagem:  JavaScript,html,css
+* Languages: JavaScript, HTML, CSS
-* Ambiente de desenvolvimento: VS Code
+* Development Environment: VS Code

-## 🧑‍🏫 Orientação
+## 🧑‍🏫 Guidance
-Projeto desenvolvido como parte das atividades acadêmicas do **IFMG**, acompanhado pelo corpo docente da instituição.
+Project developed as part of the academic activities at **IFMG**, supervised by the institution's faculty.